-(2) Every person opposing or not obeying the orders so given as aforesaid, or violating the conditions of any licence granted by such Superintendent or other officers for the use of such music, or for the assembling of any such body of persons, shall be liable to a fine not exceeding two hundred rupees :
+Licences (2) Every person opposing or not obeying the orders for use of so given as aforesaid, or violating the conditions of any music in licence granted by such Superintendent or other streets. officers for the use of such music, or for the assembling of any such body of persons, shall be liable to a fine not exceeding two hundred rupees:

 Provided always that nothing in this section contained shall be deemed to interfere with the general control of the Magistrate over such matters.

-Possession of 79 dangerous weapons at public meetings and processions, and use of words or behaviour tending to cause breach of the peace.
-[4, 22 of 1947]
+Possession 79. of dangerous weapons at public meetings and processions, and use of words or behaviour tending to cause breach of the peace.